 The City has two standing committees:

-- Planning & Development Services and Administration & Community Services Committee
+• Planning Community Services Committee

 Neither of the committees has any delegated authority so they can only make recommendations to Council where the final decision is made.
 The committees are open to the public but will be closed to the public in order to receive deputations or consider confidential matters.